QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * [Strategy](behavior/strategy.md):
   family of objects
 * [Visitor](behavior/visitor.md):
-  an object is changing according who visit it
+  an object is changing according to who visit it
 * [Mediator](behavior/mediator.md):
   handles the relations between classes